abhisarmittal/NJRSF/README.md

 app-awhere2.py is attempting to do all languages.
 It is working as of 21:21 on March 6.

-THINGS TO CHANGE FOR APP-AWHERE2.PY:

-ADD ACTUAL RESPONSES IN PART 2 OF CONSTRUCT_RESPONSES() METHOD (LINES 157-162)

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.